Authentication

 -

-If you're on a private BSR instance, specify your domain in the command:
+If you're on a private BSR instance, specify it in the command:

 -

-Your browser will open.
+Your browser opens.
 Log into the BSR and click Approve to approve the CLI access.

 Log out